SMARTKT/Semantic-Search-Tool/README.md

     }
 }
 ```

-Here pngtest is the binary, the path to image is the input, and for this input the binary is run once.
+The number 1 specify that the file should be run with the input once.
+We might want to run the same file with the same input to understand non-deterministic behaviour in case of mulit-threaded applications

-2. Run main.py with argument as the path to config.json
+3. cd to folder Semantic-Search-Tool-main.
+Run main.py with argument as the path to config.json.

 ```
 python main.py <path to config.json>